saulpierotti/markdown_notebook/LB1.md

 * A database release is its content at a given date
 * Data mining is the retrieval of information from a database
 	* It is done with a browser
+* In Hamburg there is an EMBL faicility that uses X-rays in a flow citometer

 # X-ray cristallography
 * I can understand that I have a protein crystal by shining light on it and seeing how it diffracts